mbastovoi/www/html/wordpress/wp-content/plugins/modern-events-calendar-lite/readme.txt

 = How to upgrade to Pro version? =

 You can buy the Pro version from [Webnus.net](https://webnus.net/pricing/#plugins).
 After that uninstall the lite version and install the Pro version on your website.
 If you want to move the data of lite version to Pro version, make sure that you disable the "Remove MEC Data on Plugin Uninstall" option in M.E.
 Calendar -> Settings menu before uninstalling the lite version.

+= How can I create or edit event? =

+It’s time to create an event, although the instructions above will help you to manage your parameters easily, the main steps to add events, starts from here for adding an event from anywhere!
+Simply form the WordPress menu click on M.E.
+Calendar > Add Event.

+1- You can set the date and time for your event.
+Also, you can make you event to be during the whole day and without time, or you can hide the end time from single events page or both start and end time.
+Note: You can set event repeats and end repeat for your events here as well.
+2- You can set Hourly Schedule for your event, meaning that how is your event going to use different hours during its run.
+For example, it starts since 8 Am to 6 PM and then you can set an hourly schedule from 8-10 with the content of what is going to be done in these 2 hours.
+You can set as much Hourly Schedules as you want.
+3- You can set the location of your event along with the name of the place, address, geographic coordination and etc.
+4- Here, you can add external link and info link to your event so that when your users click on it, they’ll be redirected to another page with extra information on the event.
+5- Add your organizer here. you can then fill the form with the information of your organizer.
+Thins information includes the name, phone number email address and website or link.
+6- Add your event cost with its currency label here.
+7- For more information on total booking limit please click here.
+8- Here, you can add as much tickets for your event as you want.
+You can create them with different titles, if your tickets are going to be sold with different prices then this option is what you need.
+Note: If you change the title to the name of a particular day, then the user will know on a certain day the price of the ticket is different.
+9- Enter the information about Fees/Taxes.

+= Can I customize the event pages? =

+Yes, it is possible.
+In order to see the related documentations, please [click here](https://webnus.net/dox/modern-events-calendar/mec-theme-integration-guide/).

+= Does MEC have default languages or it needs to be translated? =

+Yes, for some of the languages MEC has the translation file as default.
+However, since these translations have been done by the users, they may be incomplete, hence updating them might be required.
+For more information, please [click here](https://webnus.net/dox/modern-events-calendar/translate-mec/).

+= Can I have more than one calendar in one website? =

+Unfortunately, MEC does not support more than 1 calendar in a single website, however, it will be added in its upcoming updates.

+= Can I import/export from/to MEC? =

+Yes, you can get an XML export from MEC data or import the file you've exported to MEC.
+Also, if you are using one of the following plugins (The event calendar, calendarize it, EventOn, Events Schedule WP Plugin), then you can easily transfer your events to MEC.

+= Do I lose all my data or customization if I update MEC? =

+If you’ve added a file to the main folder of MEC, this file will be removed after the update.
+Therefore, please do get a full back up before proceeding with the update process.